Welcome to Year 4

 In Science we will be learning

-In Music we will be learning to sing and play the glockenspiel.
+In Music we will be learning to sing and play instruments.

 Here are some websites that will help to consolidate some facts -